 6 R’s of a Cloud Migration

 More and more organizations are turning to cloud providers when it comes time to reinvest in aging infrastructure.
 When considering a technology workload migration; it is important to remember that there are multiple ways of migrating that workload out of its current environment.
-At SPR we use the term "6 Rs" to describe migration options.
+At SPR, we use the term “6 Rs” to describe cloud migration options.

 The "6 Rs" are Remove, Retain, Replatform, Rehost, Repurchase, and Refactor.
 Each potential migration type is important to consider.
 They are organized in terms of innovation.
 The higher up options usually provide the latest technology solution.